-You should attend lectures live, whenever possible, and not just view them later online.
+You should attend lectures.
 Asking questions is essential to the learning experience, and you should ask questions during the lecture whenever you are not clear about something.
-Students who attend live do better than those who do not.
-The lectures will be recorded and available on eClass if you wish to go over the more difficult material.
+Students who attend live do better than those who do not, on average.